carlozanieri/casabaldiniGo/static/stellarnav/README.md

   breakpoint: 768, // number in pixels to determine when the nav should turn mobile friendly
   menuLabel: 'Menu', // label for the mobile nav
   sticky: false, // makes nav sticky on scroll (desktop only)
-  position: 'static', // 'static', 'top', 'left', 'right' - when set to 'top', this forces the mobile nav to be placed absolutely on the very top of page
+  position: 'static', // 'static', 'top', 'left', 'right' - when set to 'top', this forces the mobile nav to be placed relatively on the very top of page
   openingSpeed: 250, // how fast the dropdown should open in milliseconds
   closingDelay: 250, // controls how long the dropdowns stay open for in milliseconds
   showArrows: true, // shows dropdown arrows next to the items that have sub menus